 - Welding in a farm shed

-- Electric fence connected to 230 Volts ac rather than through the electric fence unit
+- Electric fence connected to 230 Volt source

 - Milking machine became live due to faulty wiring

-- A silage harvester made contact with a 10,000 Volt (10kV) overhead electricity wire
+- Silage harvester making contact with an overhead electricity wire

 - Power washing a cow shed using an extension lead